ospin-web-dev/FCTGraph/README.md

 - **FCTGraph** delegates to the **FunctionalityFactory** when functionalities are added.
 The factory will attempt to find the appropriate functionality sub-class via the `type` and `subType` key values and blow up if it can not find one.

 - **Functionality** delegates to the **SlotFactory** when slots are added.
-The factory will attempt to find the appropriate slot sub-class via the `type` key value and blow up if it can not find one.
+The factory will attempt to find the appropriate slot sub-class via the `type` and `dataType` key value and blow up if it can not find one.

 **Functionalities** and **Slots** can also be created directly calling the constructors on their non-virtual classes.
 See [Class Structure and Hierarchies](#ClassStructureAndHierarchies)